 He noted their decline throughout Westland as introduced predators spread.
 Kākāpō had been extinct in the North Island by the 1840s, their fate sealed by Māori hunting.

 In the 1890s, concerned about plummeting numbers of kākāpō, Fiordland conservationist Richard Henry transferred hundreds to an inshore island.
 But they lost the battle when stoats invaded, swimming the short distance from the mainland.

 During the 20th century, kākāpō numbers dropped steeply, almost to extinction.
 Between 1974 and 1977, 18 birds – all males – were found in Fiordland.
 Then in 1977, miraculously, a population of up to 200 male and female birds was found in a remote part of Stewart Island.
 This group boosted hopes for the species’ survival, but it was being decimated by feral cats.

 Both Māori and Europeans found that kākāpō made affectionate pets.
 Governor George Grey wrote to a friend about a pet kākāpō which acted more like a dog than a bird in its interactions with humans.
 A lighthouse keeper at Puysegur Point in Fiordland had a kākāpō called Major, which used his dog, Hector, ‘as a cushion to sleep upon … As soon as [Major] had had sufficient sleep, he began to pull the dog’s ears, nose, tail, toes, and hair, running all over his body, apparently to Hector’s thorough enjoyment.’
 3

-To encourage kākāpō to breed, conservation managers supplemented their natural diet with nuts and fruit.
-However not until a bumper fruiting year of rimu trees in 2002 did the population increase significantly – from 62 to 86.
+To encourage kākāpō to breed, conservation workers supplemented their natural diet with nuts and specially formulated pellets.
+However, not until a bumper fruiting year of rimu trees in 2002 did the population increase significantly – from 62 to 86.